bazurbat/jagen/doc/Build.md

 parallel.
 If this option is not given the output is shown only for targets directly specified on the command line.

+The '--follow' option allows monitoring the output from build commands in real time.
+Works best when used for a single package or dependent targets because when there are several package builds in progress their output will be intermixed.

 The '--quiet' option disables build progress output from Jagen and leaves the build tool (Ninja) connected directly to the terminal.